DenverCoder1/github-readme-streak-stats/CONTRIBUTING.md

 ### Step 0 : Find an issue

 - Take a look at the existing issues or create your **own** issues!
-- Wait for the issue to be assigned to you after which you can start working on it.

 ![issues tab](https://user-images.githubusercontent.com/63443481/136185624-24447858-de8d-4b0a-bb6b-2528d9031196.PNG)